hashicorp/packer/website/source/docs/provisioners/shell.html.markdown

 * See the above tip.
 More than likely your login shell is using /bin/bash while the provisioner is using /bin/sh.

+*My installs hang when using `apt-get` or `yum`*

+* Make sure you add a "-y" to the command to prevent it from requiring user input before proceeding.

 *How do I tell what my shell script is doing?*

 * Adding a `-x` flag to the shebang at the top of the script (`#!/bin/sh -x`)